avl/arcshift/README.md

 Arcshift uses copious amounts of unsafe rust code, and lock free algorithms.
 These are techniques that are well known to be very hard to get right.
-Because of this, Arcshift needed an extensive test-suite:
+Because of this, Arcshift needed an extensive test-suite.

 ## Unit tests
 Arcshift is verified by a large number of unit tests.